GitGudandGitmeSumH3lp/Automated-Parcel-Sorting-Conveyor/README.md

 ## 👥 The Project Team

 This project was a collaborative effort by the following Computer Engineering students at Bestlink College of the Philippines.
-My role was to lead the team and spearhead the software development.

 *   Anave, Feliza C.
 *   Delgado, Christian C.